T

 Activities

-Free walking tours, exploring parks, visiting St. Stephen's Cathedral exterior, and enjoying free museum days if available.
+Free walking tours, exploring parks, visiting St. Stephen's Cathedral exterior.

 Misc